CloudCannon/documentation/_overview/tour.md

 order: 2
 ---

-This tour gives you a glimpse of the features on CloudCannon and demonstrates different editors.
+This tour sets up your first site on CloudCannon, showcases some of the features and demonstrates different editors.

-Either download the [creative site](/creative.zip) and follow along or just read through the steps.
+Download the [creative site](/creative.zip) and follow along, or just read through the steps.
 The creative site is a free HTML template enhanced with Jekyll features.

 ---